someodd/someodd.github.io/_showcase/gopherden.md

   * Ephemeral (old threads are deleted)
   * Anonymous (IPs are held for banning purposes, though)
   * View threads as menus or files

+I'm leveraging `nixpkgs` to:

+  * Make it very easy on me to build and deploy, particularly on my server
+  * Have a development environment that sets up/takes down postgresql for me, which also helps with deploying a little demo server I'm hosting now.
+It also wipes the database on exit, too.